-Luna is a PhD candidate at UC Berkeley interested in development economics and data science.
+Luna is a PhD candidate at UC Berkeley interested in development economics and geospatial machine learning.
 She is particularly interested in leveraging granular remote sensing data and state-of-the-art deep learning algorithms to improve measures of economic development in regions with poor official statistics, and evaluate policy effectiveness in international development.

-Luna is currently a Ph.D. candidate in Agricultural and Resource Economics, at University of California, Berkeley, working with Ted Miguel and Marco Gonzalez-Navarro.
+Luna is currently a Ph.D. candidate in Agricultural and Resource Economics, at University of California, Berkeley and a doctoral fellow at the Global Policy Lab, working with Ted Miguel, Marco Gonzalez-Navarro and Solomon Hsiang.
 Prior to joining UC Berkeley, she received a B.A. in Economics and a B.S. in Environmental Sciences from Peking University, China.

 Using RCTs to Estimate Long-Run Impacts in Development Economics, joint with Adrien Bouguen, Michael Kremer, Edward Miguel.
 Annual Review of Economics, Volume 11, 2019.
 (Published Version | NBER Working Paper Version | Vox Talks)